Chart Color Schemes

 Health performance in Blackwater is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Blackwater faces significant health challenges according to AreaSearch's assessment.
+Blackwater faces significant health challenges, as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is exceptionally high at approximately 69% of the total population (3,497 people), compared to 52.5% across Rest of Qld and a national average of 55.7%.
+Private health cover is exceptionally high at approximately 69% of the total population (3,497 people), compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, impacting 8.9% and 7.9% of residents respectively.
-75.1% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Health outcomes among the working-age population are broadly typical.
-The area has 5.3% of residents aged 65 and over (269 people), which is lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.
+The most common medical conditions are asthma and mental health issues, impacting 8.9 and 7.9% of residents respectively, while 75.1% declare themselves completely clear of medical ailments, compared to 67.6% in Regional Qld.
+Health outcomes among the working-age population are typical.
+The area has 5.3% of residents aged 65 and over (269 people), lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health